dallasbrittany/news-crawler/README.md

 Optional parameters:
 - `max_articles`: Maximum number of articles to retrieve (optional)
 - `days_back`: Days to look back (default: 7)
-- `keywords_exclude`: Keywords to exclude from search (only works with /crawl/url endpoint)
+- `exclude`: Keywords to exclude from search (only works with /crawl/url endpoint)
 - `timeout`: Maximum number of seconds to run the query (default: 25 seconds).
 When reached, returns articles collected up to that point.
 - `sources`: Comma-separated list of news sources to crawl (e.g., 'TheNewYorker,TheGuardian').
 If not specified, uses all US, UK, Australian, and Canadian sources